 - How does the law govern learner drivers?

-- Can a driving instructor can be liable for an accident caused by a learner driver?
+- Can a driving instructor can be liable for a car accident caused by a learner driver?

 - How is the legal situation affected by the involvement of a third-party in an accident caused by a learner driver?